robderon/WebApplicationArchitectures/WAA-project-2021.md

 This document is still a Draft, I will add new assignements, and I may modify some parts.

 **NO VERY EASY TO FIND BUGS**
 This goes without saying, features must work well, with no easy to find bug.
 I must be able to change user without problems and without the need to reload the page, if it's a multiuser app  (I will test it using multiple usernames.)
+I will use Chrome 89 to review your work.
 ==> TEST YOUR APP BEFORE RELEASING IT